pak3nuh/ExStream/Readme.md

 List<T> list = exStream.exCollect(Collectors.toList())
 ````

+It's possible to obtain a Stream instance with `exStream.toStream()`.
+This instance can throw `ExStreamRuntimeException` on any terminal operation.

 ###Caveats
 Because every Stream method must be wrapped in a `try catch` block with a runtime exception this will generate
 some intermediate objects.
 Although this objects are very simple they will produce some overhead.